-How we identify needs, assess and review How we adapt teaching to ensure access to How we provide support and intervention progress the curriculum for those with identified needs • Identification is by the class teacher via whole • Differentiated curriculum, planning tasks, Through good/outstanding teaching school assessment pupil tracking information delivery and outcome Ensuring that the curriculum is adapted to meet from transferred schools, parental Simplified timetables all pupils needs information, standardised tests, in class Visual timetables In class support with TA assessments and observation.
-Consistent routines and expectations Small group work Assessment by, and intervention from, speech Use of ICT Personalised programmes and language therapist, on referral.
-Use of talk partners during whole class Speech and Language support from therapist/ • If, after assessment, a programme is set in and group learning sessions TA in school place this is reviewed regularly by class teacher Circle time Mid-day and playtime supervisors support and other staff supporting the children • Regular show and tell sections where during unstructured times during the day. • The progress is shared every term with parents appropriate Support children to develop confidence in and pupils. speaking in class

-2. Autistic Spectrum Disorder/Condition

-How we identify needs, assess and review How we adapt teaching to ensure access to How we provide support and intervention progress the curriculum for those with identified needs Identification is by the class teacher and other staff leading to referral for formal diagnosis Assessment by, and intervention from, specialist outside agencies.
+progress the curriculum for those with identified needs Identification is by the class teacher via whole school assessment pupil tracking information from transferred schools, parental information, standardised tests, in class assessments and observation.
+Assessment by, and intervention from, speech and language therapist, on referral.
+If, after assessment, a programme is set in place this is reviewed regularly by class teacher and other staff supporting the children The progress is shared every term with parents and pupils. delivery and outcome Simplified timetables Visual timetables Consistent routines and expectations Use of ICT Use of talk partners during whole class and group learning sessions Through good/outstanding teaching Ensuring that the curriculum is adapted to meet all pupils needs In class support with TA Small group work Personalised programmes Speech and Language support from therapist/ TA in school Mid-day and playtime supervisors support during unstructured times during the day.
+Support children to develop confidence in speaking in class 2.
+Autistic Spectrum Disorder/Condition - - CP - CHI - How we identify needs, assess and review How we adapt teaching to ensure access to How we provide support and intervention progress the curriculum for those with identified needs Identification is by the class teacher and other staff leading to referral for formal diagnosis Assessment by, and intervention from, specialist outside agencies.
 If, after assessment, a programme is set in place this is reviewed regularly by class teacher and other staff supporting the children The progress is shared every term with parents and pupils.
-Visual timetables/aids Consistent expectations Clear and simple instructions Be aware of sensory distractions: noise, texture, colours, smells in the environment and adapt classroom as appropriate Small group mentoring sessions with teaching assistant working on where social skills are developed.
+Clear and simple instructions Small group mentoring sessions with teaching assistant working on where social skills are developed.
 TA supporting children identified on the ASC spectrum.
 At unstructured times support staff and supervisors are made aware of the needs of specific children